dotnet/EntityFramework.Docs/docs/getting-started/aspnet5/new-db.rst

 	* Click **OK**

 .. caution::
     If you use **Individual User Accounts** instead of **None** for **Authentication** then an Entity Framework model will be added to your project in `Models\\IdentityModel.cs`.
-Using the techniques you will learn in this walkthrough, you can chose to add a second model, or extend this existing model to contain your entity classes.
+Using the techniques you will learn in this walkthrough, you can choose to add a second model, or extend this existing model to contain your entity classes.

 Install Entity Framework
 ----------------------------------------